mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Determine use cases that support the use of columnstore indexes

+- Columnstore indexes are specifically built for analytical purposes.
+- Columnstore indexes are typically paired with rowstore indexes to allow searching for a single row.
+- Clustered columnstore indexes change a table's storage and will compress data.
+This reduces the IO needed to perform queries on very large data sets.
+- Nonclustered columnstore indexes can be added to rowstore tables to enable real-time analytics.
 - Only one columnstore index per table is supported.
 - Columnstore indexes are often used on fact tables in data warehouses.